 The HARPS Project Team have recently completed a series of awareness sessions around the country covering several major growing areas along with the major central markets.
 Click here to view a copy of the HARPS awareness session presentation.

-If you were unable to attend a session, or, if you were able to attend but would like to hear the information again, registration will open soon to join a HARPS awareness webinar.
+If you were unable to attend a session, or, if you were able to attend but would like to hear the information again, click here to register for our HARPS awareness webinar.

 HARPS is officially live!
 Since the launch of HARPS in October 2016, more than 900 suppliers have become HARPS approved.